The National Association of Neonatal Nurse Practitioners

 - Apply their expertise to the development of educational materials, many of which are available at a discounted rate to NANNP members.

 - Host the APRN Summit at NANN's Annual Conference, which covers key leadership and clinical topics.

 - Address workforce and professional practice issues at the national level.

 - Access the NANNP member-only discussion group in MyNANN, an online community forum.

-- Celebrate the work of exceptional NNPs through the NNP Excellence Award.
+- Celebrate the work of exceptional APRNs through the APRN Excellence Award and the APRN Rising Star Award.